 - Bake assembled pie uncovered, for 30-45 minutes or until crust is golden brown.
 Let stand 10 minutes before serving.

-- TO PREPARE POT PIE FROM FROZENThaw filling in refrigerator.
+- Thaw filling in refrigerator.
 You might need to stir or mush the filling together to combine well and reincorporate.
-Assemble as described above and bake accordingly.
+Assemble as described above (To Assemble Your Pot Pie) and bake accordingly.
 OR you may bake the whole pie from frozen.